 Isbell is one of seven artists to cover “Sad But True” for The Metallica Blacklist, alongside St. Vincent, Royal Blood, YB, White Reaper, Sam Fender, and Mexican Institute of Sound featuring La Perla & Gera MX.
-For his cover, Isbell has chosen to donate his proceeds to the Nashville Rescue Mission, in addition to Metallica’s own All Within My Hands Foundation.
+For his cover, Isbell chose to donate his proceeds to the Nashville Rescue Mission, in addition to Metallica’s own All Within My Hands Foundation.

 For Isbell’s rendition, the singer-songwriter throws a decidedly country flair onto the metal stomper.
 With the use of slide guitar and rollicking rockabilly rhythm, it’s difficult to find a common thread back to Metallica’s original version until the lyrics come in.
 Even with James Hetfield‘s familiar delivery still ringing in the listeners’ ears, Isbell is able to offer a unique telling.
 While it doesn’t carry the same emotional weight as much of Isbell’s catalog, the raw emotions—mostly anger—of The Black Album track still bleed through the speakers.